brickcap/openresty_examples/book.md

 }

 ```
-So by synchronous yet non blocking we mean that location capture waits for the requests to complete.
-But the requests themselves are executed independantly in their won location blocks.
+So by synchronous yet non blocking we mean that location capture waits for the requests to be completed before returning the results.
+But the requests themselves are executed independantly in their own location blocks.

+**Q**: Can I make external http requests with location capture?
+**A**: You sure can! yes the subrequests are internal.
+Yes there is no http involved while calling the subrequests.
+But they are executed independantly.
+This means that even though the caller is not dealing with http the location block themselves can make any kind of request that they want.

 ### req